MunBrian/Simple-Todo-CLI-App/README.md

 ## Usage
 * Navigate to the cloned repo on your local machine
-* Enter the command below
+* Type the command below on your CLI
 ```bash
 go run .
 ```